 - Valid EU/EEA ID Card (European students only)

 As evidence for your qualifications, you must provide original copies of qualification certificates as detailed in your offer letter or CAS statement.

 Please note, if you cannot provide proof of your identity by one of these means, you cannot be registered.
 The University reserves the right to exclude any student who is unable to satisfactorily provide proof of qualifications obtained.If you’re transferring from another university and don’t yet hold a visa for the University of Portsmouth, you’ll be required to show evidence of your visa application - such as the Home Office receipt - before you’re allowed to register onto your course.

 International students (non EU/EEA nationals)It's important to check your ID in order to satisfy immigration requirements and to ensure all the information we hold is correct.
-We'll be undertaking ID checks on the following dates:
+We'll be undertaking ID checks during the orientation programme.

 Students from Europe (EU/EEA nationals)

 You'll be registered directly by your department, who will contact you with specific details.

 You should make your payment through webpay.

 If you can’t pay online, you can pay by cheque, draft or cash.
 Please go to the finance cash desk in University House (on the ground floor).
 The desk is open weekdays 10.00am—4:00pm (3:00pm on Fridays).

 You should really try to avoid late arrival as this will negatively affect your studies.
 Your term start date and the last date for registration is included in your offer letter.